SmithCollege/a2-caesar-cipher-nargiza/README.md

 What was your favorite part of this assignment?

+Creating Caesar cipher itslef, thinking about how to shift the objects within array

 What was most challenging about this assignment?

+Making sure that all the tests are running and debugging them

 General comments on your experience with this assignment:

+It was very interesting in terms of both working with new platform (GitHub classroom) and being in the role of tester